 Kids and technology: 7 Ways to prevent tech addiction.

 Could you potentially be dealing with a tech addicted child?
-Tech addiction in children is a real concern for parents, yet according to the latest studies, the average age of children who have their own device is 6 yrs old.
-So what should you be looking for and what can you do if you think your child may have a tech addiction?
+Technology addiction in children is a real concern for parents and is now recognized by psychologists as a behavioural addiction.
+However, according to the latest studies, the average age of children with their own personal device is 6 yrs old.
+This is what I believe is called a "Catch 22".
+So what should you be looking for and what can you do if you think your child may have a addiction to their device?

 Why does this happen?

-Technology has a lot of opportunity to form addictions.
-Its fast, its legal, it's at your fingertips, its amazing, its personalized, it's under your control and it's readily available.
+Technology is an easy addiction.
+Its fast, its legal, its accepted, its personalized, it's under your control and readily available.
+Every interaction with a personal digital device can release dopamine into the brain, which makes us feel good and in turn, we want more and more.
 Technology actually has been proven to alter brain functions and neural pathways.
-Every interaction with a personal digital device can release dopamine into the brain which makes us feel good and in turn, want more.
-Often people who struggle to get their needs met appropriately gravitate to the simple pleasure of a glowing screen.
+Often people who struggle to get their needs met in a healthy manor gravitate to the simple pleasure of a glowing screen.

-For kids, I think it's also worth mentioning the tremendous feeling of power that comes with having their own personal tech device.
-In many ways, that device is the one thing in which they have complete control over.
-Where this begins to get a little scary is how technology and the internet is a predator for childhood curiosity.
-Unfortunately a device can begin to fill in as a parent because parenting is hard and technology is designed to be easy.
+For kids, I think it's also worth mentioning the tremendous feeling of power that comes with having their own personal device.
+Social media is filled with videos of teenagers flipping out when someone takes their phone.
+In many ways, their device is the one thing in which they have complete control over.
+These outburst become more then a funny way to poke fun at our children when we consider that technology, and specifically the internet, has an ennate predatory nature for childhood curiosity.
+The unfortunate reality is that without monitoring, a device can begins to replace the parent as a primary influence.
+Technology is designed to be easy, but parenting is the hardest job on the planet (and the pay sucks).
 The internet isn't afraid to have those uncomfortable conversations with your kids, it's also always available.
 The temptation of grown-up knowledge can be very addicting to young minds with minimal guidance.
+The silence an ease that technology can create does often come at a cost.
+It's important to recognize when things are getting out of hand.

 So what can we do?